Trigve-Hagen/webegreat-dot-com/README.md

 * const mysqlhelpers = require('./config/mysqldbhelpers')(config.connection.name, config, connection);
 * mysqlhelpers.buildTables();

 This is called in index.js and kicks off the build database script.
 It gets passed the Database Name, the Database Array, and the Connection to the mysql database you are using.
 Don't forget to fill in your database configuation variables in config/mysqldbconfig.js.
+There is only creating and dropping databases at the moment.
+I will work on it futher in the future.

-* CAUTION - When you erase from the array of objects you delete the corresponding tables and rows in the database and loose any data you might have in it.
+* CAUTION - When you erase from the array of objects you delete the corresponding tables in the database and loose any data you might have in it.
 Be carefull!

 ## Architecture Plans